 Conclusion

-To reduce the likelihood of delivery delays, customers should comply with mailing requirements, select the right service and delivery methods, and use the online tracking tool offered by Canada Post.
-Canada Post is working hard to improve its services, but customers should also do their part to ensure timely delivery of their mail and parcels.
+To reduce the likelihood of delivery delays, customers should comply with mailing requirements, select the right service and delivery methods, and use the online tracking tool Canada Post offers.